Spaggel/TubeChecker/README.md

 docker compose up -d --build tubechecker
 ```

-The SQLite database is stored in the mounted volume and is preserved across updates.
+All application data is stored in the mounted volume and is preserved across updates.